Team

 William K. Gemmill Term Assistant Professor of Mechanical Engineering

-Greg Parisi
+Gregory Parisi

 Postdoctoral Fellow

-Greg is a postdoctoral researcher who holds a B.S. in biochemistry, an M.S. in chemistry, and a Ph.D. in Mechanical Engineering from Rensselaer Polytechnic Institute.
+Gregory is a postdoctoral researcher who holds a B.S. in biochemistry, an M.S. in chemistry, and a Ph.D. in Mechanical Engineering from Rensselaer Polytechnic Institute.
 His doctoral research focused on the dynamic switching of interfacial phenomena for heat transfer and water management.
 Greg's research interests include wettability, nanomaterials, thermal systems, and heat transfer, with a strong passion for combating the global water crisis and improving worldwide water quality.
 He was awarded a Fulbright research fellowship in Poland, where he developed fog water harvesters using responsive electrospun membranes.
 Greg has teaching experience as a TA for general chemistry, mechanical systems lab, and thermodynamics, and has worked as a quality control scientist in FDA-regulated pharmaceutical labs.
 He is the recipient of the Founders Award for Excellence, the William R. Osgood Fellowship in mechanical engineering, and the Paul Ander Award for Academic Excellence.

 Derek Ho